Endava/BEEQ/README.md

 ### Generate component

 Bee-q comes with a component generator that saves you time when creating the skeleton for a new component.
-In order to use the generator, you just need to run the following command and follow the instructions in your prompt CLI:
+To use the generator, you just need to run the following command and follow the instructions in your prompt CLI:

 ```bash
 npm run g